-Stewardship is a core concept for Community Commons and IP3 -- the organization that stewards Community Commons.
 Stewardship is defined as “the careful and responsible management of something entrusted to one’s care.”
-When applied to our collective work to advance healthy, equitable, sustainable communities, the concept describes leaders -- both people and organizations -- who take responsibility for forming working relationships to drive transformative change in regions and communities.
-Importantly, stewards within the context of our work to improve communities must have a vested interest in promoting an equity orientation in regard to purpose, power, and wealth.
+When applied to our collective work to advance healthy, equitable, sustainable communities, it describes leaders—both people and organizations—who take responsibility for forming working relationships to drive transformative change in regions and communities.
+Importantly, stewards must have a vested interest in promoting an equity orientation in regard to purpose, power, and wealth.

-Certainly, individuals can serve as stewards to advance community wellbeing, and stewardship is best accomplished when folks work together across differences and sectors to expand the Vital Conditions that all people and places need to thrive.
+Everyone can be a steward!
+Certainly, individuals can serve as stewards to advance community well-being, and stewardship is best accomplished when people work together across differences and sectors to expand the Vital Conditions that all people and places need to thrive, starting with those struggling and suffering.
 We typically see stewardship having the greatest impact as a mechanism for shared responsibility and collective action; when the work has expanded, aligned breadth and depth, and in turn, expanded reach and impact.

 Explore the resources below to learn more about stewardship.

-As the inherent goal of Community Commons is to connect those driving change to the best tools, resources, data, and stories to support the work, we are uniquely positioned to share the ideas coming from these networks.
+Stewardship shows up in our work at Community Commons through existing and emerging national networks we participate in, with the goal of aligning thinking and approaches across organizations and communities.
+Networks help organize and scale shared stewardship to advance well-being.
+At Community Commons, we connect those driving change to the best tools, resources, data, and stories to support the work, and we are uniquely-positioned to share the ideas coming from these networks.
 We aim to learn from and contribute to experts in the field, to share local successes nationally, and to build bridges connecting communities doing similar work around the nation.
-We strongly believe our shared stewardship can catalyze stewardship at the local level -- in your community.
+We strongly believe our shared stewardship can catalyze stewardship at the local level—in your community.

 Below, we’ve included a collection of stewards that affirm our shared definition of stewardship, and who bring powerful resources, tools, and framing to support collective work to advance wellbeing.